-The amount of foot traffic in the area will help you to determine if the opening and the closing mechanism needs to be easy to use.
+The amount of foot traffic in the door area will help you to determine if the opening and the closing mechanism needs to be easy to use.
 Many warehouse doors are opened at the start of the day and don’t close until the warehouse closes for the day.
 However, other warehouse doors will open and close 50 to 100 times per day or more.

-If you’re going to have a door that will be open more than not, you likely don’t care too much about how easy it is to open.
+If you’re going to have a door that will be open more often than not, you likely don’t care too much about how easy it is to open.
 Open the door once, close it once, and you’re done.
-However, if you’re going to be opening and closing the door throughout the day, ease of use will have a direct impact on productivity.
+However, if you’re going to be opening and closing the door throughout the day, your door’s ease of use will have a direct impact on productivity.

 Productivity is important, but nothing is more important than safety.
 You don’t want to have injured workers or clients.
 Warehouse doors absolutely must have adequate opening and closing mechanisms.
 If the door has a lifting mechanism, it should also have brakes to make sure that everyone using the door is kept safe.